The Alberta government announced almost $393 million for 20 school projects across the province as part of its 2018 budget.

 “This school has been moved in three different buildings in the past 10 years,” Eggen said.

 “Giving it a permanent new home will allow the francophone community to build stronger bonds with families and educators and to ensure the unique cultural and linguistic heritages will continue on for many future generations.”

 Edmonton Public Schools reacts to school funding announcements

-The chair of the Edmonton Public School Board said she was “delighted” with Friday’s announcements even if there’s still more new schools she will continue to push for.
+The chair of the Edmonton Public School Board said she was “delighted” with Friday’s announcements even though she will continue to push for more new schools.

 “The province had to make some tough decisions, we’re going to continue advocating for that high school but we are today celebrating the three announcements.”

-Draper added the Westlawn modernization announcement pleased her.
+Draper was pleased with the Westlawn modernization announcement.

 “That’s really exciting because there’s four schools in the Westlawn area that absolutely need modernization, and they’re just to the point where it makes great sense.”